 Gross operating margin from our natural gas processing and related NGL marketing business was \$751.3 million for the first nine months of 2010 compared to \$651.4 million for the first nine months of 2009, a \$99.9 million period-to-period increase.
 Equity NGL production increased to 123 MBPD during the first nine months of 2010 from 116 MBPD during the first nine months of 2009.
 Our Rocky Mountains natural gas processing plants contributed \$61.4 million of the period-to-period increase in gross operating margin primarily due to increased equity NGL production.
 Gross operating margin from our NGL marketing activities increased \$21.8 million period-to-period due to higher sales volumes and margins.
-Gross operating margin for the first nine months of 2010 includes \$5.9 million attributable to natural gas processing activities on the recently acquired Fairplay system.
+Gross operating margin for the first nine months of 2010 includes \$5.9 million attributable to na tural gas processing activities on the recently acquired Fairplay system.
 Collectively, gross operating margin from the remainder of our natural gas processing activities increased \$10.8 million period-to-period primarily due to higher natural gas processing margins in Louisiana and Texas.

 Gross operating margin from our NGL pipelines and related storage business was \$424.8 million for the first nine months of 2010 compared to \$363.8 million for the first nine months of 2009, a \$61.0 million period-to-period increase.
 Total NGL transportation volumes increased to 2,254 MBPD during the first nine months of 2010 from 2,098 MBPD during the first nine months of 2009.
-Gross operating margin from our Louisiana NGL pipelines increased \$20.2 million period-to-period primarily due to a 36 MBPD increase in throughput volumes and an increase in certain transportation tariffs.
+Gross operating margin from our Louisiana NGL pipelines increased \$20.2 million period-to-period primarily due to a 36 MBPD increase in throughput volumes and an increase in certain transportation rariffs.
 Gross operating margin from Dixie increased \$15.3 million period-to-period, which reflects a 9 MPBD increase in transportation volumes.
-Gross operating margin from our louisiana A related pipeline increased \$14.3 million period-to-period primarily due to increased volumes.
-Overall, volumes handled by our Houston Ship Channel import/export terminals and a related pipeline increased \$19.2 million period-to-period.
-Gross operating margin from our storage and related terminal businesses increased \$19.2 million period-to-period includes \$4.5 million from our Rio Grande pipeline, which we acquired in the fourth quarter of 2009.
-Improved results from these assets were partially offset by a combined \$7.1 million decrease in gross operating margin from our Mid-America Pipeline System, Seminole Pipeline and related terminals primarily due to increased \$5.4 million period-to-period, primarily due to a \$6.8 million charge we recorded during the third quarter of 2010 for a dispute arising prior to our September 2004 acquisition of a pipeline in south Texas.
+Gross operating margin from our Houston Ship Channel import/export terminal ope rations and a related pipeline increased \$14.3 million period-to-period primarily due to increased volumes.
+Overall, volumes handled by our Houston Ship Channel import terminals and a related pipeline increased 52 MBPD period-to-period.
+Gross operating margin from our storage and related terminal businesses increased \$19.2 million period-to-period primarily due to higher storage volumes and fees, with our Mont Belvieu storage facility contributing \$9.1 million of this increase.
+In addition, gross operating margin for the first nine months of 2010 includes \$4.5 million from our Rio Grande pipeline, which we acquired in the fourth quarter of 2009.
+Improved results from these assets were partially offset by a combined \$7.1 million decrease in gross operating margin from our Mid-America Pipeline System, Seminole Pipeline and related terminals primarily due to increased operating costs.
+Gross operating margin from the remaining NGL pipelines decreased \$5.4 million period-to-period, primarily due to a \$6.8 million charge we recorded during the third quarter of 2010 for a dispute arising prior to our September 2004 acquisition of a pipeline in south Texas.